veusz/veusz/INSTALL.md

   using the setup.py option `--veusz-resource-dir` (for example with `/usr/share/veusz`).
 If you do this, then you need to tell veusz where these resources are at runtime or when testing.
-This can be done by using a symlink `resources` in the the veusz module directory which points to the location of these files and directories.
+This can be done by using a symlink `resources` in the veusz module directory which points to the location of these files and directories.
 Alternatively, the environment variable `VEUSZ_RESOURCE_DIR` can be set.